For any local business, reaching out to potential clients in the area is crucial for success and growth.

 For this, the use of relevant keywords and location-based terms is imperative.

-Place them strategically throughout the content to make it search engine friendly.
+Place them strategically throughout the content to make it search-engine friendly.
 And try to use long-tail keywords in titles and meta descriptions as they cost less and drive more traffic.
-Short tail keywords are more generic and may not specify the user’s intent so they won’t be drawing qualified leads for your business.
+Short-tail keywords are more generic and may not specify the user’s intent, so that they won’t be drawing qualified leads for your business.

 Just try not to overuse keywords excessively to boost your search ranking.
-This is known as keyword stuffing and can lead to a Google penalty, which may impact your ability to rank higher in SERPs.
+This is known as keyword stuffing and can lead to a Google penalty, impacting your ability to rank higher in SERPs.

-While incorporating keywords into your local content, ensure that you do it naturally in a way that makes sense and doesn’t disrupt the visitors’ site or reading experience.
+While incorporating keywords into your local content, ensure that you do it naturally to make sense and don’t disrupt the visitors’ site or reading experience.

 Let’s now know more about finding suitable keywords for local SEO.

 Google Suggest works well for local searches.
 However, you have to keep in mind that the local search has to be related to what potential leads will generally search for.

 b) Yelp Suggest

 Yelp Suggest is similar to Google Suggest.
 You must type in a keyword that the people in your area might use to find you.
 But what makes Yelp unique is that it sometimes shows keywords that don’t include the term you typed in.